Official guidance on PPE

 It is vital for both staff and the patients they care for that they are provided with adequate protection from infection.
 Employers and commissioners have both a legal and ethical responsibility to protect their staff.
 They must ensure that adequate protective equipment is available and that staff are trained in its use.

-The BMA continues to raise concerns about PPE supplies and to support individual members where they do not have the right PPE for the setting in which they’re working.
+The BMA continues to raise concerns with Government to ensure that lessons are learnt from the first wave and that the NHS does not experience a repeat of widespread PPE shortages.
+We also continue to support individual members where they do not have the right PPE for the setting in which they’re working.

 I wear a beard for religious reasons - am I required to remove it?